-Seven of the 10 busiest days for private jet flights were Thursdays
+Seven of the 10 busiest days for private jet flights in 2018 were Thursdays.

 What are the busiest days for private jet flights?
 And which days have the fewest movements?
 According to a just released report by Argus TRAQPak, of the 10 busiest days for private flying during 2018 seven came on a Thursday, which was also the busiest day of the week averaging 9,968 flight.